Skip to main content

 Per-Row Settings

-Each row can show different controls depending on the selected field and action type.
+Each row can show different controls depending on the selected field.

 Field

 Use Field to choose the field the row should work with.
-You can select the field to update/export by from a searchable drop down.
+You can select the field to export from a searchable drop down.

 The data type for the field is shown as a tag so you can easily see where the data for that field comes from.
 Flow understands how the data types are related to each other so you will see a full list of all available fields here.